eyelee/pingjia_repo_0.1/mytest/readme.txt

 # add a readme
 # add a line as eyeleeadmin
-# add a second line
+# add the second line
+# add the third line as kevinwan